Summer English Language Intensive

 - Diagnostic testing and placement in appropriate skill levels

 - Demonstrated success improving students’ English proficiency

 - Extra help sessions and supervised evening study hall

-- Trips to New England cultural centers, including Boston, Cape Cod, and prestigious U.S. colleges and universities
+- Trips to New England cultural centers, such as Boston, Cape Cod National Seashore, Tanglewood Music Festival, and prestigious U.S. colleges and universities

 A sample daily schedule includes: